-After completing the four-factor analysis and deciding what language assistance services are appropriate, BHA shall determine whether it is necessary to develop a written implementation plan to address the identified needs of the LEP populations it serves.
+After completing the four-factor analysis and deciding what language assistance services are appropriate, BHA shall determine whether it is necessary to develop a written implementation plan to address the identified needs of the populations with LEP it serves.

-If BHA determines that it is not necessary to develop a written implementation plan, the absence of a written plan does not obviate the underlying obligation to ensure meaningful access by LEP persons to BHA's Housing Choice Voucher program and services.
+If BHA determines that it is not necessary to develop a written implementation plan, the absence of a written plan does not obviate the underlying obligation to ensure meaningful access by those with LEP to BHA's Housing Choice Voucher program and services.

-BHA has developed a written Limited English Proficiency Plan (LEP), which addresses (1) Identifying LEP individuals who need language assistance; (2) identifying language assistance measures; (3) outreach efforts; (4) staff training; and (5) complaint procedures.
+BHA has developed a written Limited English Proficiency Plan (LEP), which addresses (1) Identifying those with LEP who need language assistance; (2) identifying language assistance measures; (3) outreach efforts; (4) staff training; and (5) complaint procedures.